Skoolzon3/MyLiDAR/README.md

 These functions are compatible with LiDAR `.las` and `.laz` files, and their execution is aided by an intuitive user interface, integrated directly into the QGIS menu.

 ### Installation
-1. Copy the plugin repository into your own QGIS plugin directory:
+1. Copy the plugin repository into your own QGIS plugin directory (in this example, the `plugins` folder):
    - **Windows:** `%APPDATA%\QGIS\QGIS3\profiles\default\python\plugins\`
    - **Linux:** `~/.local/share/QGIS/QGIS3/profiles/default/python/plugins/`